 For channels with voltage measurement setting there are two sets of indicators of electrode-skin impedances on inputs + and - of the differential channel.
 For channels with non-voltage measurement setting there is one set of indicators of connection resistance between + and - inputs of the channel.
 Indicators for disabled channels are inactive.
 Each set of indicators includes bar gauge and digital value of impedance (resistance).

-Bar gauges for channels with voltage measurement setting change their colors depending on impedance level.
-For recommended low electrode-skin impedance they are green, when impedance goes higher to acceptable level, they become yellow.
-For unacceptably high impedances the gauges are red.
+Bar gauges for channels with voltage measurement setting change their colors depending on impedance level:

 Test button - initiates a test.

 When physical measurement starts, the indicators become active.
-During the test most of the configuration and menu options are locked.
+During the test most of the configuration options are locked.
 The test can be ended with the Stop button (which replaces the Test button while a test is running).

-HINT: For multi-channel measurements of voltage signals (for example EEG), suitable settings of Common reference fields on individual channel tabs are necessary for correct electrode-skin impedance readings.
-For reference derivations (with common reference electrode) connection of - inputs to that electrode should be selected ("Reference 1" option if single reference electrode is used).
-For bipolar derivations the Common reference fields should be set to "No connection" (it is the default).
+IMPORTANT: For multi-channel measurements of voltage signals (for example EEG), suitable settings of Common reference fields on individual channel tabs are necessary for correct electrode-skin impedance readings.

 This tab is used to record signals in accordance with configuration set on other tabs.

 The state indicators shown on this tab can have up to four states:

 Link - state of wireless link between measurement device and computer.

 It is red, if the link is lost.
-This condition usually appears when the device goes out of wireless communication range (typically 10 meters for Neurobit Optima).
+This condition usually appears when the Bluetooth device goes out of wireless communication range.
 If the device will be quickly brought closer to a computer, link will be restored and recording will continue.
 (If lack of communication is longer than about 60 seconds, recording will be ended.)

 Battery - state of battery(ies) in measurement device.